From behind the beauty counters of some of London's most renowned department stores, Jayne advises on skin & hair care, makeup & fragrance.

-There are many reasons why a man might not smell good, like bad breath, sweaty feet, the wrong cologne, a smelly workplace or (the most obvious) B.O., but it's easy to banish bad body smells.
-Find out how.
+There are many reasons why a man might not smell good, like bad breath, sweaty feet, the wrong cologne, a smelly workplace, or (the most obvious) B.O., but it's easy to banish bad body smells.

-Body odor, or B.O. for short, is the obnoxious, cloying stench of stale sweat.
+When complaining about body odor (or B.O. for short), we're referring to the obnoxious, cloying stench of stale sweat.
 It cannot be masked by strong fragrances, and even if it could, smelling good doesn't mean reeking of perfume—especially not if you're a guy.

 If you want to minimize body odor, start by attacking its cause.